OlgaOpalinska/bank-project/README.md

-# bank-project
+# BANK APPLICATION

-Educational project in progress...
+Project in progress...

+* Successfully implemented transfer and withdrawal functions.
+* Currency exchange depending on current rates (RestTemplate).
+* Presently working on REST endpoints and testing.